uktechreviews/onebitcomputer/README.md

 - [ ] Add diodes to programming bus
 - [ ] Detach Raspberry Pi pico 5V from USB and take from main power rails (keep GND via USB)
+- [ ] Replace Chip enable LED with a larger one

 ### Cosmetic / documentation
 <br>